-Ok, let’s accept that.
-So what would a Bush Doctrine type inquiry into intelligent design amount to?
+Ok, for the sake of argument, let’s accept that.
+Then what would a Bush Doctrine type inquiry into intelligent design amount to?
 What sorts of considerations would educators have to explore to insure that students were exposed to all relevant schools of thought?

 Well for one thing, it would have to involve an inquiry into the nature of the alleged intelligent designer(s).
 For instance, the students should be encouraged to ask if that alleged designer should be understood in a theistic way?
-Why would that be pertinent?
+Why?
 Because for theists the designer(s) would have to be both transcendent and immanent.
 In other words, both infinite, and still present and at work.

 Under the Bush Doctrine many other schools of religious thought would also have to be examined as soon as divine creation makes its way into the science classroom.
 Here are some of them: